"Bahauddin Walad - the father of the greatest mystic poet in the Persian language, Jalaluddin Rumi -

-The following excerpts are from Professor William C. Chittick's par excellence and A MUST READ book, Sufism, a beginner's Guides.
-The following chapter on Rumi's father, Bahauddin Walad, gives us an extraordinary insight into his Sufi inspired thoughts and the dept of mystical knowledge.
+The following excerpts are from Professor William C. Chittick's par excellence book, Sufism: A Beginner's Guide.
+The chapter below on Rumi's father, Bahauddin Walad, gives us an extraordinary insight into his Sufi inspired thoughts and dept of mystical knowledge.
 Anyone interested in Sufism or seeking to grasp the thoughts and poetic teachings of Rumi, must first start by reading his father's authoritative theological prose works.

 However, Ruzbihan couches his book in a more literary language, and he describes a visionary realm of extraordinary apparitions.
 The reader is left with a strong sense of God’s otherness and inaccessibility, and few would feel called to follow Ruzbihan in his path.
 He constantly lets readers know that he has been granted truly remarkable privileges.
 In contrast, Baha Walad invites his readers to share in his vision of the holiness and luminosity of all creation.
 Baha Walad’s book is certainly not a systematic study of Sufi learning, despite what the title might suggest.
 It is rather a series of meditations, each beginning with a phrase or verse from the Koran, a hadith, a saying, or a recollection.
 But more than anything else, it is a record of encounters with God in the little details of everyday life.
 Perhaps it can best be compared to Rumi’s prose work, Fihi ma fthi (“In it is what is in it”), which is also a compilation of scattered thoughts about a variety of topics.
 But Fihi ma fihi takes the form of conversations that were collected by Rumi’s disciples.
 Ma’arif is a record of thoughts that Baha Walad himself put down on paper.
 In his introduction to the critical edition of the text, the incomparable scholar of Rumi Badi’uz-Zaman Furuzanfar describes in some detail the parallels between Baha Walad’s prose and Rumi’s poetry.
 A thorough study of these could easily fill a book.
 There is little doubt that Ma’arif is the single most important literary influence on Rumi after the Koran and the Hadith.
 The hagiographical accounts tell us that Rumi used to read the book constantly before the coming of Shams-i Tabrizi, and it was only after Shams’s disappearance that Rumi began to compose poetry.
 It was as if separation from Shams threw the ocean of imagery, much of it already given form by Baha Walad’s Ma’arif, into tumult, rhythm, and meter.